puzzle/amm-techlab/content/en/docs/04.0/docker-build.md

 * [ ] DeploymentConfig, Service, Route auch noch via oc apply erstellen und dann entsprechend die App aufrufen

 The Docker build strategy was already used in Lab 2.
-We don't repeat the.
-The Docker Strategy it expects a `Dockerfile` at the root of the Project.
-For every Build it invokes the Docker build command and produce a runnable Image.
+We don't repeat it here.
+The Docker Strategy expects a `Dockerfile` at the root of the Project.
+For every Build it invokes the Docker build command and produces a runnable Image.